2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

-Why we obtain membranes from a zero-curl condition can be understood via the Helholtz-Hodge decomposition, \cref{eq:Helmholtz}.
+Why a ground state manifold satisfying a zero-curl condition should be described by closed-membrane configurations can be understood via the Helmholtz-Hodge decomposition, \cref{eq:Helmholtz}.
 Any vector field configuration with zero rotational component can be written as a gradient of a scalar function (neglecting boundaries), such that the vector field always points orthogonal to the equipotential surfaces.
-This implies that the ground states of the spin vorticity model in the zero-magnetization sector may be expressed as an integer-valued function $\phi$ on the diamond lattice vertices, whose value $\phi_t$ increases or decreases by 1 across each diamond link, such that the spin on the edge connecting $t$ to $t'$ has value $\sigma^z_{tt'} = \phi_{t'}-\phi_t$.
+This implies that the ground states of the spin vorticity model in the zero-magnetization sector may be expressed as an integer-valued function $\phi$ on the diamond lattice vertices, whose value $\phi_t$ increases or decreases by 1 across each direct diamond link, such that the spin on the edge connecting direct diamond lattice site $t$ to the one at $t'$ has value $\sigma^z_{tt'} = \phi_{t'}-\phi_t$.
 Thus each topologically-trivial ground state configuration can be decomposed into a collection of equipotential surfaces in the dual diamond lattice, along which the spins all point in the same direction, such as illustrated in \cref{fig:small_membranes}(b,c).
 This may be viewed as a 3D version of a height-representation~\cite{huseCoulombLiquidDimer2003,henleyCoulombPhaseFrustrated2010}, with $\phi$ the ``height'' field.
-Ground states in a non-trivial topological sector configuration (one with non-zero net magnetization) must be expressed as a combination of $\phi_t$ plus an extra piece, the harmonic component of the decomposition.
-This may be done by fixing the spins on a set of non-contractible membranes, which fixes a topological sector, effectively dividing the system into a set of contractible domains with spins fixed along their boundaries, within each of which the remaining spins can be represented as the gradient of $\phi$.
-The topological sector is determined by the winding number $w[C] := \sum_{i \in C}(-1)^i S_i^z$ along non-contractible loops $C$ which link one of the three handles of the torus, where $(-1)^i$ alternates along the loop.
-These winding numbers can only change in a ground state by flipping a non-contractible membrane of spins, but are ill defined in the presence of excitations.
-The analogous winding number in spin ice are the net flux through three planes of the lattice~\cite{hermelePyrochlorePhotonsSpin2004}.
+Ground states in a non-trivial topological sector configuration (one with non-zero net magnetization) must be expressed as a combination of $\phi$ plus an extra piece, the harmonic component of the Helmholtz-Hodge decomposition, \cref{eq:Helmholtz}.
+This may be done by fixing the spins on a set of non-contractible membranes, which fixes a topological sector, effectively dividing the system into a set of contractible domains with spins fixed along their boundaries, within each of which the remaining spin configuration can be represented as the gradient of some $\phi$.
+The topological sector is determined by the winding number $w[C] := \sum_{i \in C}(-1)^i \sigma_i^z$ along non-contractible loops $C$ which link one of the three handles of the torus, where $(-1)^i$ alternates along the loop (see~\cref{apx:string_membrane_relation}).
+These winding numbers can only change in a ground state by flipping a non-contractible membrane of spins, but are ill-defined in the presence of excitations.
+The analogous winding numbers in spin ice are the net flux through three planes of the lattice~\cite{hermelePyrochlorePhotonsU12004,lantagne-hurtubiseSpinIceThinFilms2018}.
 See \cref{apx:string_membrane_relation} for further details.